saf1Hckr/RICH-Animated-Globe-Logo-Banner/README.md

 ---

 ## ✨ Features
-- 🌐 Animated globe logo implemented with modern front-end techniques
+- 🌐 Animated globe logo implemented with modern front-end techniques for every pages
 - 📱 Mobile-responsive design with **80% improved accessibility**
 - ⚡ Optimized banner performance, reducing load time by **20%**
 - 🎨 Strengthens branding and visual presentation for the organization